UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.connector.MESSAGE

-The distributor MUST send this action to the registered application to forward a push message received from the provider to the end user application.
+The distributor MUST send this action to the registered application to forward a push message received on the push server to the end user application.

 If the BYTES_MESSAGE feature was requested, it MUST send the following 2 extras:
 * token (String): the token supplied by the end user application during registration